Experiential Learning

 Elsbeth Magilton

-She has appeared at SXSW in 2021 and has been quoted in The Atlantic, The Verge, and a host of other regional publications.
+Magilton is part of the U.S. State Department Speaker’s Program under the Bureau of Educational and Cultural Affairs.
+Under that program she most recently visited the Digital Learning Hub and Women In Digital Empowerment groups in Luxembourg, discussing experiential education and workforce development.
+She also facilitated a roundtable discussion for the UzSpace agency and the U.S. Embassy in Tashkent on Uzbekistan’s commercial and governmental space interests, and gave series of lectures for the New Zealand and Australian Space Council on behalf of the U.S. Consulate in Auckland, New Zealand.
 Elsbeth is a member of the American Society of International Law and served as the Co-Chair (2020-2021) for the Space Law Interest Group.
-She is part of the U.S. State Department Speaker’s Program under the Bureau of Educational and Cultural Affairs.
-Under that program she most recently visited the Digital Learning Hub and Women In Digital Empowerment groups in Luxembourg, discussing tech workforce development.
-She also facilitated a roundtable discussion for the UzSpace agency and the U.S. Embassy in Tashkent on Uzbekistan’s commercial and governmental space interests, and a lecture series for the New Zealand and Australian Space Council on behalf of the U.S. Consulate in Auckland, New Zealand.
+She is also a member of the Legal Expert Pool for the European Centre of Excellence for Countering Hybrid Threats.

-Elsbeth is the board president for Girls Code Lincoln, a nonprofit organization striving to ignite passion for technology and leadership in 4th-9th grade students of underrepresented genders by hosting multi-week technology clubs.
-Elsbeth was the host of monthly Girls Code Lincoln Podcast, interviewing and profiling underrepresented people in technology each month throughout 2021-2022.
-She also sits on the Advisory Board for the Branched Oak Observatory, an outdoor and indoor (open-roof) sky park supported by science education professionals and astronomy enthusiasts.
-The observatory’s goal is simple: to share the wonders of the night sky with Eastern Nebraska.
+Elsbeth previously served (2021-2023) as the board president for Girls Code Lincoln, a nonprofit organization striving to ignite passion for technology and leadership in 4th-9th grade students.
+She also is a member of the Advisory Board for the Branched Oak Observatory, an outdoor and indoor (open-roof) sky park supported by science education professionals and astronomy enthusiasts.
 Elsbeth is also a Lincoln Public Schools volunteer and a Girl Scout Troop Co-Leader.
-She would almost always rather be outside or making art and building robots with kids.
+She would almost always rather be outside making art or building robots.

 Elsbeth received her B.A., cum laude, from Doane University in 2008 in graphic design.
 After starting her career in web development, Elsbeth shifted into technology policy during law school.
 She earned her J.D. from the University of Nebraska College of Law and received a concentration in Cyberlaw.
 During law school Elsbeth also attended the William and Mary College of Law, working with the Center for Legal and Court Technology.